F4llow/trayce/README.md

 ## Technologies Used

-- YOLOv11 from Ultralytics for object detection
+### Frontend
+- React: A JavaScript library for building user interfaces.
+- TypeScript: A strongly typed superset of JavaScript.
+- React Router: For navigation and routing between pages.
+- Tailwind CSS: For styling components with utility-first CSS classes.
+- Axios: For making HTTP requests to the backend.

+### Backend
-- Flask for the web application backend
+- Flask: A Python web framework for building the backend API.
+- YOLO (Ultralytics): For object detection and classification.
 - OpenCV for image processing and webcam access
-- HTML, CSS, and JavaScript for the frontend

 ## Getting Started

 ### Prerequisites

+- Node.js 16.0+: Required for running the frontend.
+- Python 3.8+: Required for running the backend.
+- Package Managers:
-- Python 3.8 or higher
+   - npm or yarn for the frontend.
-- Webcam (for live detection)
+   - pip for the backend.

 ### Installation